tbobek/kubernetes/README.md

 Curl command to the initial container to start the calculation:

 `curl localhost:9876 -d '{ "calls" : 3, "iterations" : 5, "wait_time" : 123 }'`

+Of course, the two container can also be started with a `docker-compose up -d` command, using the `docker-compose.yml` file.

 ### Hints